underscoreio/essential-slick/src/pages/basics.md

 val messages = TableQuery[Message]
 ~~~

-The `message` table can be queried as though they were Scala collections.
+The `message` table can be queried as though it is a Scala collection.
 For instance, the query below  will return all messages from the user `jono`.

 ~~~ scala
   val query = for {